Academy Award Best Pictures

 The first film to be released on home video before winning Best Picture was The Silence of the Lambs (1991).

-It should be noted that 1956 was the first year that the regular competitive category of Best Foreign Language film was introduced.
-Foreign-language films would no longer be recognized with only a special achievement Honorary Award or with a Best Picture nomination (as in 1938) - see below.
-The first winner in this new category was Federico Fellini's La Strada (1956).
-Italy has the most Best Foreign Language Film Oscars - a total of 12 (as of 2003).
+It should be noted that 1956 was the first year that the regular competitive category of Best Foreign Language Film was introduced.
+Foreign-language films would no longer be recognized with only a Special Achievement Honorary Award or with a Best Picture nomination (as in 1938) - see below.
+Note: For 2019 films and after, the title was changed to Best International Feature Film.

 • Grand Illusion (1938, France)